alexandraestrada/foundationUtilPractice/README.md

-#Responsive grid exercises using Zurb Foundation
+#Responsive grid,utility, and visibility exercises using Zurb Foundation

 ##DIRECTIONS